analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

 2. Launch a _new_ terminal.
 On Windows, use the `MaximSDK/Tools/MSYS2/msys.bat` file to launch a new MSYS2 terminal.

 3. "cd" into the location of the copied example project.
+The next steps will use the "Hello World" project as an example.

 4. Run the following command to launch a GDB client.